elixirschool/elixirschool/lessons/basics/documentation.md

 ### Documenting Functions

-Just as Elixir gives us the ability for module level annotation, it also gives use similar annotations for documenting functions.
+Just as Elixir gives us the ability for module level annotation, it also enables similar annotations for documenting functions.
 The `@doc` annotator allows for inline documentation at a function level.
 The `@doc` annotator sits just above the function it is annotating.

 ```elixir
 defmodule Greeter do